Bozec-lab/CNN-Matlab-code/README.md

 Contact

-If you have any questions or issues with the scripts, please feel free to reach out to the repository maintainer at [your-email@example.com].
+If you have any questions or issues with the scripts, please feel free to reach out to the repository maintainer at [l.bozec@utoronto.ca].